Glee (TV series): Documentary films

 On June 7, 2010, UK broadcaster Channel 4 aired Gleeful: The Real Show Choirs of America on its E4 station.
 The documentary explored the American show choir phenomenon which inspired Glee.
 Narrated by Nick Grimshaw, it went behind the scenes with real-life glee clubs and detailed celebrity show choir alumni including Lance Bass, Ashton Kutcher, Blake Lively and Anne Hathaway.
 It was selected as recommended viewing by The Guardian, with the comment: "it's a fascinating look at the real-life New Directions, and it's equally as crackers as its TV champion."
 The newspaper's Lucy Mangan reviewed the documentary positively, writing: "It will, one way or another, fill your heart to bursting", and commenting that: "Glee, it turns out, is not a gloriously ridiculous, highly polished piece of escapism.
 It is cinéma vérité."
 It was watched by 411,000 viewers, a 2.3% audience share.

 A three-episode documentary miniseries about the deaths of three Glee main cast members – and claiming to investigate the effect of the sudden fame they experienced due to the show on their personal lives – called The Price of Glee, was produced in 2022, with people related to the series finding it in poor taste.

+International remakes

+A Vietnamese version named Glee Việt Nam aired on FPT Play, DANET, Zing TV in 2017.

+Potential reboot

+In August 2026, Ryan Murphy stated that he was considering a reboot.

+In September 2026, Ryan Murphy revealed that he had finished the script for a reboot and that he has been in touch with ten of the original cast members, all of whom are reportedly enthusiastic about returning.